TsovinarGh/OperatorOverloadingDemo/README.md

 ***Description:***

-In this repository I have demonstrated overloading of  +, - and == operators in geometric vectors example
+In this repository I have demonstrated overloading of  +, - and == operators in geometric vectors example.

 ***How to use:***